moritzshore/rswap/README.md

 ```
 This returns both a dataframe of all the parameters, as well as a path to where the saved tables are located (I am working on getting a "list of dataframes" to work in R, instead of just writing tables #TODO!)

-You can modify the dataframe how you wish, with whatever tools you would like, however rswap does have a simply dedicated function to do this for you.
+You can modify the dataframe how you wish, with whatever tools you would like, however rswap does have a simple dedicated function to do this for you.
 ```
 parameters <- change_swap_par(param = parsed$parameters, name = "COFRED", value = 0.55)
 ```